What it means

 -

 Watch the lag: CAC is incurred before gross profit arrives.
-The operating model should reflect timing, not just averages, especially when sales cycles are long or implementation delays revenue recognition.
+The model should reflect timing, not just averages, especially when sales cycles are long or implementation delays revenue recognition.

-| Signal | What it suggests | Operator response |
+| Signal | What it suggests | What we do |

 |---|---|---|

-| Shortening CAC payback | Acquisition quality or conversion efficiency is improving | Add controlled spend and monitor cohort durability |
+| Shortening CAC payback | Acquisition quality or conversion efficiency is improving | Add controlled spend and watch whether the cohort holds |

 | Lengthening CAC payback | Costs are rising, conversion is weakening, or margin is compressing | Diagnose by channel, segment, and sales stage |

-| Strong LTV/CAC but slow payback | Customers may be valuable but cash recovery is delayed | Rebalance toward faster-recycling motions |
+| Strong LTV/CAC but slow payback | Customers may be valuable but cash recovery is delayed | Rebalance toward motions that recycle cash faster |

 | Fast payback with weak retention | Acquisition looks efficient but customer quality may be poor | Review activation, fit, and early churn |